soniasltan/Project-3---The-Shelter-People/README.md

 Visit the website here: https://theshelterpeople.herokuapp.com/

 ## Description
-We want to create a useful app that would be of help for the shelter volunteers (volunteer group at Animal Lodge @ sungei tengah).
+We want to create a useful app that would be of help for the shelter volunteers.
+They are a volunteer group at Animal Lodge @ sungei tengah.

--	Helping the shelter volunteers to organise their animal details list -  keep track of the cats inside?
-Name, cage, description, photo, gender, adoptable
--	App is meant to raise awareness about the cats + showcase the cats
+-	App is meant to help the shelter volunteers to organise their animal details list, raise awareness about the cats + showcase the cats

-Suggested pages:
-1. Nav bar: Home/Cats/Contact/About/Sign up/Login
-2. Home page: A short intro about the shelter and the location of the shelter
-3. Cats page: Displays the cats (name, cage, image, description, adoptable, gender)
-4. Contact Page: Link to theshelterpeople’s instagram at @theshelterpeople_sg + address + map
-5. About page: Explain more about the team behind the website, i.e. GA SEI-32 Group + TheShelterPeople
-6. Sign up page: Sign up for new user account
-7. Login Page for:
-a.
-Admin: Login page for admin to edit/add/delete cats.
-Only admin can do so, we don’t want people from outside meddling with the pages and cat list.
-b.
-User: Login to be able to leave a comment.

 ### Technology Used